czsmith/HVAC-Monitor/README.md

    esphome logs <your main configuration yaml filename>
 ```
 ### Check Temperature Probes
 One at a time, put the probe in one or two glasses of water with different temperatures.
 Make sure you get the right temperature on the right probe.
-These probles do not respond instantly, so allow a minute or two for the tmperature to stabilize.
+These probles do not respond instantly, so allow a minute or two for the temperature to stabilize.

 ### Check State Sensor Inputs
 Run this test with external power.
-If you are using a DC power supply, make sure that:
+Make sure that:
 - The Power header is using External power (pins 1 and 2 jumpered)
 - The Common input is shared (pins 1 and 2 are jumpered)
 - If you are using a DC power source, make sure PWR is connected to positive voltage and COM to negative.